Barelvi movement: Intercession of Muhammad

-One of the titles of the Prophet is 'shaafi', one who performs intercession.
-Other spiritual leaders who will act as intermediaries will be prophets, martyrs, huffaz of the Quran, angels and pious people whom God deems fit.
-Prophet Jesus' intercession for his people on the Day of Judgment is mentioned in the Quran (5:16-18).
+One of the titles of the Prophet is "shaafi," or "one who performs intercession."
+Other spiritual leaders who will act as intermediaries will be prophets, martyrs, huffaz of the Quran, angels, or other pious people whom God deems fit.
+Jesus's intercession for believers on the Day of Judgment is mentioned in the Quran (5:16-18), as well.

-They also believe that in the afterlife, on the day of judgement, Muhammad will intercede on the behalf of his followers and God will forgive his nation of sins and allow them to enter Jannah (paradise).
+They also believe that, on the Day of Judgement, Muhammad will intercede on behalf of his followers, and God will forgive them their sins and allow them to enter Jannah ("paradise").

-The belief of Muhammad providing support and help is a common theme within classical Sunni literature.
+The belief that Muhammad provides support to believers is a common theme within classical Sunni literature.